vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 different credentials on different servers allows us to get information on *which* server's credential leaked.
 This might allow us to more quickly get to the root of the problem.

+## Management of updates for third-party software

+I use third-party software such as MediaWiki and WordPress for serving websites; I use other software on the server to support this work.
+The codebase for these softwares is large, and often, vulnerabilities are detected in the softwares (or in extensions or plugins to the softwares).
+Staying up-to-date with security patches is important.

+Having an automated or streamlined process for updates helps with this ...

+Also, a streamlined setup process makes it easier to update the underlying OS and stack more frequently, allowing the server to benefit from the improved security of newer versions.

+Having out-of-date software is a liability even if it has no known security holes, because the vendor may not be publishing patches for future security holes once they are found.

+## Protection of online accounts for hosting and domain name registration

+It's important to have tight security (with redundancy) for the hosting service of the web server, as well as the domain name registration service.
+If others are able to hack into the hosting service's web portal, they may be able to make changes to the web server's configuration.
+If others are able to hack into the domain name registration service, they may be able to steal the domain.